Save Money on Dog Food

 So, you want to give your dog quality food that will give him or her a long, happy life?
-Check out these four ways to give them the same quality of food for a lower price.
+But dog food gets expensive.
+Check out these ways to give them the same quality of food for a lower price.

 With the online marketplace offering many household items, the internet is often the best place to find the lowest prices.
 If you are set on a brand that works for your dog's nutritional needs and your budget, find that brand from an online retailer and compare it to your local pet store.
 The price will be a little better or at least the same at the online store.
 Plus, you get the food delivered straight to your door which adds the bonus of additional time savings!

 For cheaper big brands of dog food and cat food, Walmart's online store has very competitive prices and a decent shipping speed.
 For more select brands you can try Chewy or Petsmart online to see their prices.
 A bulk buy of over $50 is enough to avoid the shipping fee for most online pet food stores so make sure the company you use at least offers that, otherwise, look elsewhere.
 Read more on using Chewy for dog food deals.

 Making your own dog food can save you money in the right circumstance but that's not usually why folks choose to do it.
 Changing your dog to a homemade diet can be a challenge.
 Finding the time to make it, and figuring out methods of storing and getting the recipe right all take extra work.
 Weigh these factors with the possibility that making your own food can be even more expensive than buying dry food from a bag.